leiradel/luamods/changeme/README.md

 ### `changeme.update`

-`changeme.update` must be called regularly with the time period in seconds that has elapsed since the last call.
+`changeme.update` must be called regularly with the elapsed time since the last call, using the same unit as used in `changeme.to` and `changeme.by`.

 ### `:start`